sblisesivdin/nanoworks/README.md

 Argument list:
 ```
 -g, --geometry    : Use a CIF file for geometry
--i, --input       : Use an input file for variables (input.py) If you do not use this argument, parameters
+-i, --input       : Use an input file for variables (input.py).
+If you do not use this argument, parameters
                     will be taken from the related lines of dftsolve.py.
 Visit the "Input File Keywords" webpage for more.
 -e, --energymeas  : Energy consumption measurement.
 This feature only works with Intel CPUs after the Sandy Bridge generation.
                     Results will be written in a file in the results folder (as kWh!).
 -h, --help        : Help
--d, --drawfigures : Draws DOS and band structure figures at the end of the calculation.
 -v, --version     : Version information of running code and the latest stable code.
 Also gives a download link.
 ```

 Instead of using a geometry file, you can put an ASE Atoms object into your input file for the geometry.
-As an example please note the example at: `examples\Bulk-GaAs-noCIF` folder.
+As an example, please note the example at: `examples\Bulk-GaAs-noCIF` folder.

  #### How to run?
- Change `<core_number>` with core numbers to use.
-For getting maximum performance from your PC you can use `total number of cores - 1` or `total RAM/2Gb` as a `<core_number>`.
+ Change `<core_number>` with the core numbers to use.
+To get maximum performance from your PC, you can use `total number of cores - 1` or `total RAM/2Gb` as a `<core_number>`.
 For CPUs supporting hyperthreading, users can use more than one instance of `dftsolve.py` to achieve maximum efficiency.

 Usage:
 `$ mpirun -np <core_number> dftsolve.py <args>`